topimg

 Indiana was not the scene of any decisive battles, but there were occasional raids on the Indiana side of the Ohio River.
 Confederate General John Hunt Morgan made the most alarming raid in the summer of 1863 at Corydon.
 Jeffersonville served as an important military depot for Union forces being sent into the South.

-Lanier_Mansion_closeup-224x300James Lanier had been the president of a branch of the state bank in Madison, Indiana.
-Lanier also had interest in railroads, real estate and the pork-packing industry.
-A prosperous financier, he left Indiana in 1848 for New York where he increased his fortune.
-Lanier, however, was still a Hoosier at heart and when Governor Morton approached him for a state loan, Lanier was quick to respond.
-At two different times he loaned the state of Indiana what amounted to over 1 million dollars without any security.
+James Lanier had been the president of a branch of the state bank in Madison, Indiana.
+Lanier also had interests in railroads, real estate and the pork-packing industry.
+A prosperous financier, he left Indiana in 1848 for New York, where he increased his fortune.
+Lanier, however, was still a Hoosier at heart, and when Governor Morton approached him for a state loan, Lanier was quick to respond.
+With no security, he loaned the state of Indiana over 1 million at two different times.
 Not only was the loan repaid, but a grateful Indiana citizenry in thanks to this famous Hoosier preserved his home in Madison.

-The state had begun to provide asylums for the deaf and dumb, the blind and the insane in the 1840s.
-The war produced orphans and widows, thereby enlarging the social responsibility and concern of the state government.
+The state had provided asylums for the deaf and dumb, the blind and the insane in the 1840s.
+The war produced orphans and widows, enlarging the social responsibility and concern of the state government.
 Black exclusion from Indiana settlement was ended, women’s suffrage was extended and schools were opened for Blacks.
 Following the Civil War, questions of tax assessments, regulation of industry and the railroads, labor-management relations, marketing and the like, soon thrust themselves into politics, despite the reluctance of politicians to deal promptly with them.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.